Icon-Newsletter

 • The child is wearing a standard protective helmet.

-Nevertheless, letting your kid ride a motorcycle is never a good idea.
+Letting a small kid ride a motorcycle isn't a good idea.
 This is one of the traffic laws in the Philippines you should always follow.

 RA 10666 Violations and Penalties